sailorjacob/solarpunkartcontest/README.md

 - **Loading States:** Beautiful loading animations and transitions
 - **Microinteractions:** Hover effects, button animations, and visual feedback

-## 📝 License
+## License

 This project is open source and available under the MIT License.

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 🌟 Acknowledgments
+## Acknowledgments

-- Inspired by the solarpunk movement and Mars colonization concepts
+- Inspired by the solarpunk movement and interstellar colonization concepts
 - Built with love for the intersection of art, technology, and sustainability
 - Special thanks to the Midjourney community for AI art inspiration

 ---

-**Created with 💚 for a sustainable future on the Red Planet**
+**Created for a sustainable future on Kepler-442b**

 *"The future is not a destination, but a creation."*